ILF Scotland

 Time limits

-There is currently a six month time limit for doing this, which runs from a ‘relevant date’ - usually the date when the employee was dismissed with notice, the end of that notice period, or if the employee was dismissed with payment in lieu of notice, the date of termination.
+There is currently a six-month time limit for doing this, which runs from a relevant date - usually the date when the employee was dismissed with notice, the end of that notice period, or if the employee was dismissed with payment in lieu of notice, the date of termination.
 Please seek Employment Law advice if you require further information.

 ILF Scotland does not have a legal obligation to make redundancy contributions, but can consider making a discretionary payment towards redundancy costs as a result of the employer ending the employment of a directly employed PA.
 There is no equivalent arrangement for PAs who are self-employed.

-When a recipient passes away, the contract between the employer and the directly employed PA is immediately terminated.
-We would expect the employee to claim the statutory redundancy pay from the deceased’s estate and so they should contact the personal representative / executor regarding this who should investigate whether there are any insurance policies in place from which to claim the statutory redundancy payment.
+When a Recipient passes away, the contract between the employer and the directly employed PA is immediately terminated.
+We would expect the employee to claim the statutory redundancy pay from the deceased’s estate and so they should contact the personal representative or executor regarding this who should investigate whether there are any insurance policies in place from which to claim the statutory redundancy payment.
 ILF Scotland can consider making a contribution towards the cost of redundancy if required and at its discretion.

 A directly employed PA may be able to apply for payment to the Secretary of State through Section 166(6) (b) of the Employment Rights Act 1996 if they are unable to claim statutory redundancy or claim through the estate in the event of the death of their employer.
 There is a maximum payout, which may not be the full amount that would have been due by the employer.
-More information is available here: https://www.gov.uk/your-rights-if-your-employer-is-insolvent
+More information is available at https://www.gov.uk/your-rights-if-your-employer-is-insolvent.

 Pay in Lieu of Notice